mauriziodapor/POLARe/README.md

 It uses the relativistic partial wave expansion method (Mott theory).

 The user should include the input data in the "INPUT/input.txt" file.
-For example, for calculating the DESCS of 1000 eV electrons in U (atomic number Z = 92) with transverse spin-polarization Px = 1 and azimuth angle = 90 deg, the "INPUT/input.txt" file should contain the following information:
+For example, for calculating the DESCS of 1000 eV electrons in U (atomic number Z = 92) with transverse spin-polarization Px = 1 and azimuthal angle = 90 deg, the "INPUT/input.txt" file should contain the following information:

 ------------------------